 So with the new emphasis on genuine interactions, expect to see a lot more live video in the news feed.

-Ad News is reports that brands are already seeing a huge drop in their organic reach, following the algorithm changes.
+Ad News reports that the impact of the 2018 Facebook Algorithm is already being felt: brands are seeing a huge drop in their organic reach.

 Facebook pages with posts that no one reacts to or comments on will be particularly hard hit.